 The person who caused the accident and is liable for damages will typically turn to their insurance company for legal representation.
 They will be responsible for helping to defend the person who caused the accident.
 In a motorcycle accident or another auto accident, the insurance company would be an auto insurance company.

-How Long Do I Have to File s Lawsuit After a Motorcycle Accident?
+How Long do I Have to File a Lawsuit After a Motorcycle Accident in GA?

-In Georgia, the statute of limitations for a personal injury case is two years from the date of the injury (Georgia Code § 9-3-33).
+In Georgia, the statute of limitations for a personal injury case is two years from the date of the injury (OCGA §9-3-33).
 That means you have two years from the date of your motorcycle accident to file a lawsuit or an insurance claim.
 If you wait until even a day past the statute of limitations to file your case, it will be dismissed and you will not be able to take legal action on it.

 Exceptions to the Two-Year Statute of Limitations